Get ready for school booklet

 How to apply

-If you live in Surrey you must use the Surrey application process, even if your preferred schools are outside Surrey.
-Visit the Surrey County Council admissions pages and follow the step by step guide to apply online – this is the quickest and easiest way to apply.
-If you are unable to apply online and need a paper copy of the application form, please call 0300 200 1004 (Mon-Fri, 9am-5pm).
+If you live in Surrey, you must use the Surrey application process, even if your preferred schools are outside Surrey.
+Visit the Surrey County Council admissions pages and follow the step-by-step guide to apply online – this is the quickest and easiest way to apply.
+If you are unable to apply online and need a paper copy of the application form, please call 0300 200 1004 (Monday to Friday, 9am to 5pm).
 If you live outside Surrey but want to apply to Surrey schools, you must apply via your home local authority.

 After you've applied